Sector Three was born from a feeling that the status quo is no longer fit for purpose.

 We commit to recruitment that opens doors to more than the usual suspects, we will go the extra mile to find the talent that might not have found us.
 We commit to accepting that we all have prejudices, and then commit to actively challenging them.

-The concepts above are principles that we believe, adhere to, and what we want to help you explore.
 We practice what we preach and use our first-hand experiences, good and bad, to help enrich the work that we do with you.
-As we continue to grow and learn we will test and amend these principles to ensure they always fits our values in a changing world.
+As we grow and learn we will test these principles so they fit our values as our own organisation changes.